 - The next Alexander shows up in Acts of the Apostles (4:6), where the apostles Peter and John are arrested and made to face the counsel of rulers, elders and scribes (including Alexander).
 This elite party also counted high priest Caiaphas and his father-in-law Annas; men who had tried Jesus a few weeks prior (John 18:12).

 - Alexander number four appears to fail Paul in such a way that he "surrenders" Alexander to satan.
-We don't exactly know what that means, but Paul also speaks of Alexander and some others having blasphemed and suffered "shipwreck in regards to their faith" (1 Timothy 1:20).
+We don't exactly know what that means, but Paul also speaks of Alexander and some others having blasphemed and suffered "shipwreck in regard to their faith" (1 Timothy 1:20).

 - The last Alexander to appear in the Bible might be the same as the previous one (or even number three) because he hates Christianity and has personally upset Paul (2 Timothy 4:14).
 Paul subsequently warns Timothy for this Alexander, and Timothy was stationed in Ephesus (1 Timothy 1:3).
 But (says also Zodhiates) Paul upset entire nations and Alexander was a very common name also in those days.
 There's no reason to assume that this Alexander is the same as any of the previous.